raghavian/sustainable_ai/README.md

 ## [Reproducibility](files/reproducibility.md)

 Most of the figures in the book should be reproducible, if they are not derived from other sources.
 The data and code to reproduce all the book figures are provided [here](files/reproducibility.md).

+## [Errata]

+To err is human, and all.
+The book has been checked multiple times for correctness and language.
+However, as with everything that is sent for publication, we have spotted errors.
+A comprehensive list of errata will be maintained [here](https://www.oreilly.com/catalog/errata.csp?isbn=0636920942061).

+If you find any errors, please report them as well.
+Future reprints will have them fixed.

 ## [Additional Material](files/additional.md)